sp1ffygeek/jworkflow/README.md

 # JWorkflow

-JWorkflow is a light weight workflow library for Java.
-It supports pluggable persistence and concurrency providers to allow for multi-node clusters.
+JWorkflow is a light weight workflow library for Java based on https://github.com/danielgerlag/jworkflow.
+I have made some modifications to be able to control number of thread executions and also parameterized execution on caller thread.

 ## Installing